-We have acted as Scheme Trustee of the Fund for the financial period from 20 December 2022 (date of launch) to 31 July 2023 and we hereby confirm to the best of our knowledge, after having made all reasonable enquiries, Hong Leong Asset Management Bhd has operated and managed the Fund during the period covered by these financial statements in accordance with the following:
+We have acted as Scheme Trustee of the Fund for the financial year ended 31 July 2024 and we hereby confirm to the best of our knowledge, after having made all reasonable enquiries, Hong Leong Asset Management Bhd has operated and managed the Fund during the year covered by these financial statements in accordance with the following:

-- Limitations imposed on the investment powers of the PRS Provider under the deed, securities laws and the Guidelines on Private Retirement Schemes; - 2.
-Valuation and pricing is carried out in accordance with the deed; and - 3.
+- Limitations imposed on the investment powers of the PRS Provider under the deed, securities laws and the Guidelines on Private Retirement Schemes; - Valuation and pricing is carried out in accordance with the deed; and - 3.
 Any creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.